Let’s Fund: Better Science

 This campaign is raising funds for Professor Chris Chambers, the leading proponent of Registered Reports.
 Chambers is a Professor at Cardiff University. $75,000 would free him of teaching and administrative duties at Cardiff University for one year.
 Your donation will enable him to spend 50% of his time to focus on advocacy to accelerate the widespread adoption of Registered Reports by leading scientific journals.

-Why should you donate to this campaign?
+Summary: Why donate to this campaign?

 Scientific research produces enormous benefits to society.
 Developing medicines and vaccines, modern agriculture, computers, and evidence-based policies based on research that tries to find which ones work and what works best – all of these rely on the scientific method and have saved and improved millions of lives.